square/intro-to-d3/z02-parts-of-a-graph.md

 D3 has objects called scales that help map values across coordinate systems.
 There are different kinds of scales (linear, logarithmic, linear for time).
-Scales are configured with a domain and a range, they map from the data to the approprate part of the screen (screen space).
+Scales are configured with a domain and a range, they map from the data to the appropriate part of the screen (screen space).

 Here is how we set up the y-scale for the above money example: